Contains the active ingredient (nevirapine)

 in other ways.
 When these medicines are taken with Nevirapine Alphapharm, the growth of HIV-1 is hindered more effectively.

-Nevirapine Alphapharm has not been shown to reduce the incidence or frequency of the illnesses caused by AIDS.
+Nevirapine Alphapharm has not been shown to reduce the likelihood that you will develop the illnesses associated with advanced

 It is important for you to continue seeing your doctor regularly.